Google PageSpeed Insights for Framer Sites (2026)

 Check both mobile and desktop performance separately.

-5. Prioritising PSI Recommendations for Framer
+5. Prioritizing PSI Recommendations for Framer

 Not all PSI recommendations carry equal weight.
 Some improvements deliver a higher impact, while others provide only marginal benefits.